joewez/AmpyFileManager/README.md

 A simple GUI wrapper that executes the AMPY command to manipulate the files on an ESP8266 board running MicroPython.

-It was written in C# in Visual Studio 2017, so you will need VS Express or better to compile it.
+It was written in C# in Visual Studio 2019, so you will need VS Express or better to compile it.
 It's only external dependency (besides Python and Ampy) is the Scintilla editor control (https://github.com/jacobslusser/ScintillaNET), which allows for Python3 syntax highlighting.

 As a development tool, I wrote the utility to mainly just edit the files directly off of the device.
 I have also embedded a simple terminal emulator to send commands to the serial REPL.
+The program works better though when paired with an external terminal such as puTTY or TeraTerm.
+See the configuration notes below on how to set this up.

 A precompiled binary is available for download here: